mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 and break it down a bit

 <!-- (e.g., explore family game making, analyse coding interactions, identify factors influencing empowerment). -->

+#### Research Questions

+**Principle question:** How can pedagogies to support CGD&P be enriched using socio-cultural approaches (CHAT more specifically)?

+1. What contradictions arose in participation in this research’s CGD&P processes and how were they addressed?

+2. How can the use of a collection of game design patterns support CGD&P, in particular in relation to abstract and concrete dimensions of existing pedagogies?

+3. How can varied dimensions of agency be identified and nurtured in an evolving community of game makers? (and thus what subsequent implications does this have on understandings of pedagogy design)

 ### Primary research question and aims and objectives